lambdapioneer/powering-privacy/hardware/README.md

 ## Setup & Build

-For building the hardware kit start by reading both the [Bill of Material](bill-of-materials.md) and the [Build Instructions](build-instructions.md) completely.
+For building the hardware kit start by reading both the [Bill of Material](bill-of-materials.md) and the [Assembly Instructions](assembly-instructions.md) completely.

 ## Usage